Here’s a little scenario for you. If you woke up tomorrow and had no access to caffeine, how would you feel?

 No stimulants, no energy drinks, no pre-workout boosters.

 If you answered “absolutely fine Josh” then you have nothing to worry about.
 But I’m guessing, because you’re reading this article, that’s probably not the case.

 If you need your daily fix of caffeine just to function like a normal human, then it’s probably time to take a step away from the coffee maker.
 For a little while, at least.

 Before I go on, it’s important to recognise that for a healthy individual, moderate amounts of caffeine aren’t harmful.
-In fact, there are loads of positive benefits of caffeine consumption, including an increased rate of fat burning1, and firing up the frontal cortex to increase concentration and alertness2.
+In fact, there are loads of positive benefits of caffeine consumption, including an increased rate of fat burning, and firing up the frontal cortex to increase concentration and alertness.